alez-repos/shrink-ark-saves/readme.md

      ```
      setcheatplayer 1
      ```
-      > You can also get your TribeID if you run the program.
-Before starting it will show all detected tribes in the JSON, just search for your tribe name and copy the ID, then Ctrl+c and edit the config file.
+   - Look to an structure that belong to you.
+Note the TribeID.
+      > Another way to get your TribeID: Edit the config.yml to add the JSON and run `shrink.py`.
+When `shrink.py` starts it will show a list of Tribes ordered by structures and number of dinos.
+Find your tribe, keep the TribeID for the next step and press Control+C to interrupt the program.

 3. **Configuration**:
    - In `config.yml`, list the TribeIDs you wish to retain, along with the RCON parameters (password, host, and port) and JSON dump filename.
 Multiple tribes can be listed, one per line.